Cephalopod: Taxonomy

 Other classifications differ, primarily in how the various decapod orders are related, and whether they should be orders or families.

 Suprafamilial classification of the Treatise on Invertebrate Paleontology

-This is the older classification that combines those found in parts K and L of the Treatise on Invertebrate Paleontology, which forms the basis for and is retained in large part by classifications that have come later.
+This is the older classification that combines those found in parts K and L of the Treatise on Invertebrate Paleontology, which forms the basis for and is retained in large part by later classifications.

 Nautiloids in general (Teichert and Moore, 1964) sequence as given.

 Subclass † Endoceratoidea.
 Not used by Flower, e.g. Flower and Kummel 1950, interjocerids included in the Endocerida.